-Book a table to sell their toys at one of these Auckland Kids Markets:
+Book a table to sell their toys at the upcoming Kids Only Market on 22 July 2023.

-11. Have dinner at one of Auckland Night Markets
+13. Have dinner at one of the Night Market's in Auckland

 Take the family out for dinner at one of the night markets in Auckland during the school holidays.